-These arrangements are established via contract, with clauses that specify what periods payments relate to, and subsequent royalty percentages payable by the licensee.
-There are risks around the timing of revenue recognition of retail product sales, particularly focused on the contractual terms of delivery and location of sale.
-In addition, due to the volume of transactions in the period, and the different types of revenue, we have identified revenue recognition as a key risk for our audit.
+There are risks around the timing of revenue recognition of online product sales, particularly focused on the contractual terms of delivery and location of sale.
+In addition, due to the volume of transactions in the period, we have identified revenue recognition as a key risk for our audit.